 NPV in Excel is widely used but commonly misunderstood.
 Even top MBA grads commonly misuse NPV in Excel.
-In this short article we’ll look at the problem with NPV in Excel, show you where most people go wrong, and we’ll also walk through the correct way to use the NPV function in Excel, step-by-step.
+In this short article, we’ll look at the problem with NPV in Excel, show you where most people go wrong, and we’ll also walk through the correct way to use the NPV function in Excel, step-by-step.

 The Problem With NPV in Excel

-First of all, what’s the problem with NPV in Excel?
+First, what’s the problem with NPV in Excel?
 Why do so many people get it wrong?
 Well, contrary to popular belief, NPV in Excel does not actually calculate the Net Present Value (NPV).
 Instead, it calculates the present value of a series of cash flows, even or uneven, but it does NOT net out the original cash outflow at time period zero.
 This original cash outflow actually needs to be manually subtracted out when using the NPV formula in Excel.

 Before we jump into an example, let’s first take a step back to get some context and understand what NPV actually means in finance.
 NPV is simply the difference between value and cost.
 In other words, to find NPV we just take the present value of a series of future cash flows at a particular discount rate, then simply subtract out what our original cost is to acquire that stream of cash flows.
 Check out the Intuition Behind IRR and NPV for more on how this works.